Tamschi/cervine/README.md

 The owned and reference types can be chosen independently, which means for example [smartstring]'s [`String`] can be used in the owned variant instead of [`alloc`'s].

 [Serde] support is optional via the `"serde"` feature and `no_std`-compatible.
 Note that deserialisation currently always happens by value.
-This may change in a major version upgrade after [specialization] becomes available.
+This may change in a major version upgrade, likely only after [specialization] becomes available.

 [`AsRef`]: https://doc.rust-lang.org/stable/core/convert/trait.AsRef.html
 [`alloc::borrow::Cow`]: https://doc.rust-lang.org/stable/alloc/borrow/enum.Cow.html